e-Learning Blog

 If you turn on the screen display and show your face, you become aware that others are watching you, creating a suitable level of tension for a learning environment.

-In this way, real-time online training helps improve interaction with participants and learning effectiveness.
+In this way, real-time online training helps facilitate interaction with participants and improve learning effectiveness.

 Disadvantages of Real-Time Online Training